sveronneau/gcp/MIG/apache-mig-glb/README.md

 Scripts uses a GCP service account and a JSON file with your account token and VARS defined in variables.tf

 Once all is setup, hit the Load Balancer Public IP

+The Golden Image used for template creation can be created with Packer and this script: https://github.com/sveronneau/gcp/blob/master/packer/apache.json